hanling3/recipe-book/documents/evaluation-deployment.md

 Additionally, we revised the navigation bar so that there are now four main functions: a browse page, meal plan page, favorite page, and profile page.
 This is to make it more evident to the user how they can explore the recipes on the app.

+Also, please note that on the profile page, the "Edit" button for changing one's profile name (represented by a pencil icon) is not interactive at this time.
+We opted to make it non-interactive so that we could focus on other features of our application.

 # Deploy App

-Our PWA can be found here: https://mcgraw-studio-project.herokuapp.com/
+Our PWA can be found here: https://ms-recipebook.herokuapp.com/

 We were able to use Chrome's Lighthouse Audit to verify that our PWA meets progressive web app requirements.